dr-hextanium/cookbook/src/misc/pedro_vs_roadrunner.md

 - Prioritizes time consistency above all else, meaning potentially worse correction
 - Slower speed by default
-- Support for recent sensors like the SparkFun OTOS and Pinpoint is unofficial (though still exists, made by j5155)
 - Path visualizer is code based